minio/minio/docs/bucket/replication/README.md

 # Bucket Replication Guide [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/)

-Bucket replication is designed to replicate specific objects in buckets that are configured for replication.
+Bucket replication is designed to replicate selected objects in a bucket to a destination bucket.

-To replicate objects in a bucket to a destination bucket on a target site either on the same cluster or a different cluster, start by creating version enabled buckets on both `source` and `dest` buckets.
-Next, the target site and destination bucket need to be configured on MinIO server by setting
+To replicate objects in a bucket to a destination bucket on a target site either in the same cluster or a different cluster, start by enabling [versioning](https://docs.minio.io/docs/minio-bucket-versioning-guide.html) for both source and destination buckets.
+Finally, the target site and the destination bucket need to be configured on the source MinIO server.

 ## Highlights
 - Supports source and destination buckets to have the same name unlike AWS S3, addresses variety of usecases such as *Splunk*, *Veeam* site to site DR.